 - They feel threatened, stressed or anxious

 - They think they can get away with it

-Every time someone bullies another person, these issues become worse.
-This leads to more stress and usually more bullying.
+Every time someone bullies another person, these problems become worse, creating more stress and often more bullying.

 Why are some people bullied and others not?

 People can be bullied for any reason.
 Here are some examples: